hypertrack/hyperlog-android/README.md

 This message can easily be customize.
 1. Create a new class extending `LogFormat`.
 2. Override `getFormattedMessage` method.
-3. Now return the formatted message that will store in database.
+3. Now return the formatted message.
-4. Above created class instance then needs to be passed while initializing `SmartLog` or can be set later.

-Create CustomLogMessage Class
 ```
 class CustomLogMessage extends LogFormat {